-Westerby has said that the financial health of Abana indicates there to be very low prospects of recovery from Abana, which has now ceased to trade.
-And, while that may be true, the key point here is that but for Westerby's failings, Mrs M wouldn't have suffered the loss she has.
-As a result, the trading/financial position of Abana, and the fact that Westerby may not be able to rely on an indemnity from Abana and/or the fact that any assignment of any action against Abana from Mrs M might be worthless, doesn't lead me to change my overall decision on this point.
-And, as such, I think it's appropriate and fair in the circumstances for Westerby to compensate Mrs M to the full extent of the financial losses she's suffered due to its failings, and notwithstanding any failings by Abana.
+I accept that may be true.
+However, the key point here is that but for Westerby's failings, Mr C wouldn't have suffered the loss he's suffered.
+As a result, the trading/financial position of Abana, and the fact that Westerby may not be able to rely on an indemnity from Abana and/or the fact that any assignment of any action against Abana from Mr C might be worthless, doesn't lead me to change my overall view on this point.
+And, as such, I'm of the opinion that it's appropriate and fair in the circumstances for Westerby to compensate Mr C to the full extent of the financial losses he's suffered due to its failings, and notwithstanding any failings by Abana.

-Westerby has also highlighted that in a previous decision involving an EEA firm that had acted outside its permissions, a different Ombudsman made an apportionment between the SIPP provider and the adviser on a 50/50 basis.
+Westerby has also highlighted that in a previous decision involving an EEA firm that had acted outside its permissions, a different Ombudsman made an apportionment between the SIPP provider and the advisor on a 50/50 basis.

-The circumstances and facts of the other complaint Westerby has mentioned appear to be very different to Mrs M's complaint.
+The circumstances and facts of the other complaint Westerby has mentioned appear to be very different to Mr C's complaint.
 And it also looks like the SIPP provider in the other complaint had already compensated the consumer for half of their losses before the Ombudsman was asked to decide the complaint against the EEA firm.

-Importantly, we consider each complaint on its own merits, and the question I have to address in this case is whether, in all of the circumstances of this specific complaint, it's fair to ask Westerby to compensate Mrs M to the full extent of the financial losses she's suffered due to its failings.
-For the reasons I've already given above, and having carefully taken everything Westerby has said into consideration, I'm satisfied it is.
-I think it's appropriate and fair in the circumstances for Westerby to compensate Mrs M to the full extent of the financial losses she's suffered due to Westerby's failings.
-And, taking into account the combination of factors I've set out above, I'm not persuaded that it would be appropriate or fair in the circumstances to reduce the compensation amount that Westerby is liable to pay to Mrs M.
+Importantly, we consider each complaint on its own merits, and the question I have to address in this case is whether, in all of the circumstances of this specific complaint, it's fair to ask Westerby to compensate Mr C to the full extent of the financial losses he's suffered due to its failings and, for the reasons I've already given above, I'm satisfied it is.

+I want to make clear that I've carefully taken everything Westerby has said into consideration.
+And I'm of the view that it's appropriate and fair in the circumstances for Westerby to compensate Mr C to the full extent of the financial losses he's suffered due to Westerby's failings.
+And, taking into account the combination of factors I've set out above,

+I'm not persuaded that it would be appropriate or fair in the circumstances to reduce the compensation amount that Westerby is liable to pay to Mr C.

-Mrs M taking responsibility for her own investment decisions
+Mr C taking responsibility for his own investment decisions

 I note the point has been made by Westerby that consumers should take responsibility for their own investment decisions.
-I've considered the actions of Mrs M in relation to the mitigation of loss, in the section below.
-Beyond that, I'm satisfied that it wouldn't be fair or reasonable to say Mrs M's actions mean she should bear the loss arising as a result of Westerby's failings.
+I've considered the actions of Mr C in relation to the mitigation of loss, in the section below.
+Beyond that, I'm satisfied that it wouldn't be fair or reasonable to say Mr C's actions mean he should bear the loss arising as a result of Westerby's failings.

-Mrs M took advice from a regulated adviser (albeit one acting outside the permissions it held - a fact unknown to Mrs M) and used the services of a regulated personal pension provider, Westerby.
-And I'm satisfied that in the circumstances, for all the reasons given, it's fair to say Westerby should compensate Mrs M for the loss she's suffered.
-I don't think it would be fair to say in the circumstances that Mrs M should suffer the loss because she ultimately instructed the investments to be made.
+Mr C took advice from a regulated advisor (albeit one acting outside the permissions it held - a fact unknown to Mr C) and used the services of a regulated personal pension provider, Westerby.
+And I'm satisfied that in the circumstances, for all the reasons given, it's fair to say Westerby should compensate Mr C for the loss he's suffered.
+I don't think it would be fair to say in the circumstances that Mr C should suffer the loss because he ultimately instructed the investments to be made.